HackYourFutureBelgium/working-with-code/week-1/README.md

 1. [Pin](https://github.blog/2016-06-16-pin-repositories-to-your-github-profile/) it to your GitHub account
 1. Set up your `learnables` project board, as described in the [hack-my-future repository](https://github.com/HackYourFutureBelgium/hack-my-future)
 1. [Clone the repository](https://support.gitkraken.com/working-with-repositories/open-clone-init/) into your `HYF` directory (with GitKraken)
-1. Begin tracking your learning!
+1. Begin organizing your learning!

 [TOP](#working-with-code--week-1-homework)